il8677/secchat/README.md

 Every message is signed and contains a certificate with the public key to decrypt it.
 The certificate is requested from the CA which we assume is trustworthy.
 Whenever we receive a message we verify that the certificate is correct and belongs to the person who actually sent the message.
 We then hash the message and compare it to the decryption of the encrypted hash (the signature).
 Since mallory cannot forge such a valid certificate we can be sure that the actual sender is who they say they are.

 ### Mallory cannot modify messages sent by other users.
 TODO: if the message got tampered with do we still show it?
 Again this comes down to the signing.
 If even only a single character gets changed the hash of the message will not be the same and the signature will not be correct.
-Thus if Mallory were to change the message the user would know the message got changed and would not show it.
+Thus if Mallory were to change the message the client would know the message got changed and would not show it.

-• Mallory cannot find out users’ passwords, private keys, or private messages (even if the server is compromised).
+### Mallory cannot find out users’ passwords, private keys, or private messages (even if the server is compromised).
+The database only stores hashed salted passwords.
+Even if the server is compromised Mallory cannot do much with this information as Mallory cannot undo the hash.
+Frequency analysis is also not possible due to the salt.
+Private keys are stored encrypted with the password.
+Assuming that the password is indeed safe there is no way for Mallory to decrypt the private key.
+Then assumming that both the password and the private key are safe Mallory cannot decrypt the private messages as it does not have the private key.

-• Mallory cannot use the client or server programs to achieve privilege escalation on the systems they are running on.
+### Mallory cannot use the client or server programs to achieve privilege escalation on the systems they are running on.
+TODO: not sure how

-• Mallory cannot leak or corrupt data in the client or server programs.
+### Mallory cannot leak or corrupt data in the client or server programs.
+TODO: is this an actual good answer?
+Well assuming that Mallory can compromise the server she actually could corrupt the data.
+However because of the signature the user/client would know that the data has been corrupted.

-• Mallory cannot crash the client or server programs.
+### Mallory cannot crash the client or server programs.
+TODO: do we have anything in place to prevent the client from crashing?
+The server has a maximum number of clients it supports at a time making it hard for Mallory to overwork the server by connnecting lots of clients.

-• The programs must never expose any information from the systems they run on, beyond what is required for the program to meet the requirements in the assignments.
+### The programs must never expose any information from the systems they run on, beyond what is required for the program to meet the requirements in the assignments.
+TODO: actual answer

-6
-• The programs must be unable to modify any files except for chat.db and the contents of the clientkeys and clientkeys directories, or any operating system settings, even if Mallory attempts to force it to do so.
+### The programs must be unable to modify any files except for chat.db and the contents of the clientkeys and clientkeys directories, or any operating system settings, even if Mallory attempts to force it to do so.
+TODO: do we have anything in place for this?